Establishing the Defence

 The Relevance of Third Parties

 The ability to establish undue influence against some one other than the person doing the influence is very important.
-This is because often the other party to the contract will be someone other than the influencer.
+This is because often the other party to the contract or gift will be someone other than the influencer.
 For example, a very common fact pattern involves wives who act as sureties for their husband’s loans.
 There is a separate need to show that undue influence should release the claimant from their contract with the third party.

 When Will Undue Influence Affect a Third-Party Contract?

 The claimant may only rely on undue influence against a third party if they can show that the third party had actual or constructive knowledge of the undue influence: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.

 A third party has constructive knowledge of the undue influence if they are aware of circumstances from which a reasonable person would suspect there might be undue influence.
 This is known as being ‘put on notice’.
 Once a third party is fixed with constructive knowledge, undue influence can be used against them.
 To get rid of constructive knowledge, the third-party must show that they took reasonable steps to satisfy themselves that the claimant was making a free, independent and informed choice: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.